+1.5.1 Snow conditions: Snow depth in northern Yukon was above average in 2014-15.
+Recent data doesn't show any significant trends or large deviations from long-term averages.
+Snow depth was moderate where caribou overwintered in Alaska.

+1.5.2 Major fires: No major fires were reported in the range in 2014.
+Mapped data from 2015 was not yet available; however, there were no large fires.

+1.5.3 Weather and Climate: Based on ABEKC data, there was a significant increase in the percent of people interviewed that reported that there was "more snow than normal" in 2014.
+Fewer people reported icing events in the fall and winter of 2014 than average.

-- 1.5.1 Snow conditions: Recent data doesn't show any trends or large deviations from long-term averages.
-Significant ice crusts were noted in multiple locations where caribou were overwintering but most prominently in the Eagle Plains area. - 1.5.2 Major fires: No major fires were reported in the range in 2013.
-Mapped data from 2014 was not yet available; however, there were no large fires. - 1.5.3 Weather and Climate: Based on ABEKC data, icing and snow events were near average with the exception of late winter snow which was above average. - 1.5.4 Human activity: The only major project to occur in the range in 2013-14 was the Northern Cross Yukon 3D Seismic program south of Eagle Plains.
+1.5.4 Human activity: No major projects occurred in 2014-15.
+The only major project to occur in the range in 2013-14 was the Northern Cross Yukon 3D Seismic program south of Eagle Plains.
 This represents a total footprint of 5.35 km2, and linear disturbances of 2,124 km (seismic lines between 1.75 and five metres in width) and 228 km of access roads (three to five metres).